mialkin/docs/databases/isolation-levels-sql-server.md

 FROM simple_bank.accounts;
 ```

-Even a query with following predicate will hang:
+Even a query with `WHERE name = 'Alice'` predicate will hang:

 ```sql
 -- T2